CBradsen/js-fun-at-a-restaurant/README.md

 ## Overview

-In this project we worked with variables, primitive data types, looping, arrays, and objects.
+In this solo project I worked with variables, primitive data types, looping, arrays, and objects.

 ## Learning goals